ZhengFengkai87/MyModel/README.md

-## Paper: xxx
+## STCAN: A Traffic Forecasting Method Based on Spatial-Temporal Cross-Attention Network

-This repository is the original pytorch implementation for STCAN (Paper: xxx).
+This repository is the original pytorch implementation for STCAN.

 ### Project Structure: